 On the left side of the window, select Network Settings > Network Proxy.

-Select “Manual” when the pop-up window appears and enter your Proxy info (Server’s hostname or IP address, and port numbers).
-Then, close all the windows and click on Apply system wide to let the changes apply.
+Select “Manual” when the pop-up window appears and enter your Proxy info (Server’s hostname or IP address, and port numbers) to use a proxy on linux.

 proxy_http=username:password@proxy-server-ip:port